heathen-engineering/BGSDK-Foundation/README.md

-# Arkane Foundation
+# Blockchain Game Software Development Kit (BGSDK): Foundation

-Heathen Engineering's Arkane Foundation allows you to manage in-game items as blockchain assets.
+Heathen Engineering's BGSDK Foundation allows you to manage in-game items as blockchain assets.
 It is a complete wrapper around [Arkane Network](https://arkane.network/)'s Web API.
 The tool simplifies integration with Arkane API exposing all features and functions to C# classes and includes Editor extensions to aid in design and deployment of Contracts and Tokens.

 ## Documentaiton
 * [Code Documentation](https://heathen-engineering.github.io/Arkane-Documentation/annotated.html)